-For the full tutorial, see Low-code Example: QEC Digital Input/Output
+For the full tutorial, see Example: Digital Input/Output on QEC with Low-code.

 With 86EVA and ArduBlock, using the EtherCAT digital output module makes external LEDs blink.